eviweb/moodle-local_sanitychecker/README.md

 3.  _Actions :_ here is displayed a dynamic link to run the actions to perform
 >   check : to run the tests
 >   resolve : in case a problem is found, apply the fix
-4.  _Informations :_ displays contextual informations about what is done
+4.  _Information :_ displays contextual information about what is done

 So choose which test you want to run and click on **Run test**.
 If a problem is found the previous action link is renamed **Resolve issue**.